 How To Make Chocolate Cookie Frosting:

 Step 6: Time to make the chocolate frosting!
-Add the powdered sugar, cocoa powder, softened butter, vanilla extract, and milk to a bowl of a stand mixer.
+Add the powdered sugar, cocoa powder, softened butter, vanilla extract, and milk to a stand mixer bowl.
 Use the whisk attachment.

-Step 7: Turn the standing mixer on low speed and gradually increase it to medium speed as the ingredients mix together.
+Step 7: Turn the standing mixer on low speed and gradually increase it to medium speed as the ingredients mix.
 Whip the gluten free chocolate frosting ingredients until they are completely mixed.

 Step 8: Use a medium-sized star tip.
 Set the tip up in a frosting bag.
 Add the chocolate frosting to the bag.
 Squeeze to pipe the chocolate frosting.
 Start in the middle of the cookie, working your way outward in a spiral.